Alexander-Tarletsky/odoo-modules/mobilephones/README.rst

-This is a test module "Mobile Phones".
+This is a training module "Mobile Phones".